 All of these business goals will make money for the business eventually, but the content itself isn’t always generating immediate revenue.

 The point is, there are so many reasons to create content.
 It stands to reason there is more than one way to measure its success.
+Just make sure your content strategy aligns with your overall business goals.

 Your analytics can tell you a lot about the success of your content and how it’s affecting your bottom line.
 It all depends on what your goal is for your content.